storybookjs/react-native/README.md

 This will open the server web client, you will need to open storybook on the device for the stories to appear in the sidebar.

-To enable addons for react native server add a folder `storybook/` in the root of the project which a addons.js file inside.
+To enable addons for react native server add a folder `storybook/` in the root of the project with a addons.js file inside.
 The server will detect this file and import it.
 The file should contain the addon imports similar to the rn-addons.js file but using the regular storybook (for web) addons.
 For example:

 ```
 // storybook/addons.js